SethGK/GPU_Ray_Tracer/README.md

 # CUDA Ray Tracer (C++17 + CUDA)

-A minimal, educational CUDA ray tracer that renders a small scene with Lambertian, Metal, and Dielectric materials using recursive ray tracing on the GPU.
-Builds with CMake and targets NVIDIA RTX 30-series (SM 86) using CUDA cores only.
+A high-performance CUDA ray tracer that renders a scene with Lambertian, Metal, and Dielectric materials using recursive ray tracing on the GPU.
+Features optimized camera parameter passing and memory layout for better performance.
+Builds with CMake and targets modern NVIDIA GPUs using CUDA cores.

 ## Features
-- Pinhole camera with configurable FOV
+- Pinhole camera with configurable FOV and optimized parameter passing
 - Materials: Lambertian (diffuse), Metal (reflective, with fuzz), Dielectric (refractive)
-- Recursive ray tracing with depth control
+- Recursive ray tracing with depth control and safe recursion handling
-- Gradient sky background
+- Gradient sky background with proper gamma correction
-- One-thread-per-pixel CUDA kernel with per-row progress logging
+- Optimized CUDA kernel with one-thread-per-pixel and progress logging
-- Output: `output.ppm`
+- Output: `output.ppm` (PPM format) and `output.png` (converted)

 ## Build and Run
 ```bash